tschoffelen/php-pkpass/readme.md

 After completing these steps, you should be ready to go.
 Upload all the files to your server and navigate to the address of the example.php file on your iPhone.

+## Included demos
+* Simple example (example.php)
+* Full example (full_sample/index.php)
+* Starbucks example (starbucks_sample/index.php)

 ## Support & documentation
 Please read the instructions above and consult the [Passbook Documentation](https://developer.apple.com/passbook/) before submitting tickets or requesting support.
+It might also be worth to [check Stackoverflow](http://stackoverflow.com/search?q=PHP-PKPass), which contains quite a few questions about this library.

-Email me at tom [at] tomttb.com or tweet me [@tschoffelen](http://www.twitter.com/tschoffelen).
+Email me at thomas [at] scholica.com or tweet me [@tschoffelen](http://www.twitter.com/tschoffelen).

 ## Send me a coffee
 Like my work?
 [Consider giving a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X8Y8GRHBU7V8N).